Celebrity Cruises Galapagos

 If you’ve cruised on the biggies, you’ll feel right at home on these sporty miniature versions.

 Many feel at ease knowing that the well-established Celebrity Cruises, a line that otherwise keeps busy with its fleet of giant 2,000 to 3,000-passenger mega ships, is behind the operation.
 Celebrity launched the 100-passenger, 296-foot CELEBRITY XPEDITION back in 2004, a groundbreaking move at the time for a mainstream cruise line, to sail year-round in the Galapagos Islands.
-The mini cruise ship, or mega-yacht as the company refers to it, carries 5 zodiac landing craft on board for rides to remote beaches, bays and snorkeling sites, for up-close encounters with sea lions, turtles, schools of fish, and marine birds, namely the well-known frigates and blue-footed boobies.
-In early 2016, Celebrity announced the addition of two smaller vessels to their Galapagos offerings — the 48-passenger M/V ECLIPSE and the 16-passenger catamaran M/C ATHALA II — both of which started year-round cruises in March 2017; coverage coming soon.
-(Interestingly, ECLIPSE was built for Russian oligarch Roman Abramovich as the world’s second largest private yacht.)
-A naturalist certified by the Galapagos National park sails on board all cruises and leads excursions and give daily talks.
-The captain and most of the crew are Ecuadorian.
-In late 2017, Celebrity also announced it’s building a brand new 100-passenger ship, the CELEBRITY FLORA, for the Galapagos.
+The-mini cruise ship, or mega-yacht as the company refers to it, carries 5 zodiac landing craft on board for rides to remote beaches, bays and snorkeling sites, for up-close encounters with sea lions, turtles, schools of fish, and marine birds, namely the well-known frigates and blue-footed boobies.
+The 48-passenger M/V ECLIPSE and the 16-passenger catamaran M/C ATHALA II — both of which started year-round cruises in March 2017 have now been replaced in mid-2019 by the brand new 100-passenger ship, the CELEBRITY FLORA, for the Galapagos.
 Read more here.

 Passenger Profile: Wildlife-loving, eco-minded couples and families from North America mostly (click here for a kid’s review), with a sprinkling of passengers from the UK and Europe, who have always dreamed of going to the Galapagos Islands.
 Some have cruised on parent company Celebrity’s mega ships.

-Passenger Decks: XPEDITION, 4 decks and an elevator connects 4 of them; XPERIENCE, 4 decks and no elevator XPLORATION, 3 decks and no elevator.
+Passenger Decks: XPEDITION, 4 decks and an elevator connects 4 of them; CELEBRITY FLORA, 6 decks and elevator between all but highest deck.

 Price: $$ – $$$ Expensive to Super Pricey